 Internship with a Pre-Approved Organization or Agency

-We have over 40 pre-approved public interest organizations and agencies, doing amazing work, where you can intern.
+We have many pre-approved public interest organizations and agencies, doing amazing work, where you can intern.
 These organizations have hosted our law students in the past and provide a high-quality pro bono experience.

 Want to fulfill your pro bono hours at an organization not on our pre-approved list?
 No problem, you can request pre-approval through the Feinstein Center for a self-initiated pro bono project or placement.

 The Pro Bono Collaborative (PBC) develops and facilitates pro bono legal service projects that match RWU Law students with Rhode Island’s top law firms and attorneys to provide pro bono legal assistance to community-based organizations and their constituents.
 Students are screened by the Feinstein Center, but are supervised by Pro Bono Collaborative partnering law firm attorneys.
 If selected, students are asked to commit two semesters and can expect to work on their project between 4-15 hours per month.
 We recruit for Pro Bono Collaborative projects each August and email opportunities to join projects periodically throughout the year.